terraform-google-modules/terraform-google-group/README.md

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

+To use the Cloud Identity Groups API, you must have Google Groups for Business enabled for your domain and allow end users to create groups.

 ## Contributing

 Refer to the [contribution guidelines](./CONTRIBUTING.md) for information on